Gradient Coding from Cyclic MDS Codes and Expander Graphs: Acknowledgments

 \section{Acknowledgments}

 This research has been supported by NSF Grants CCF 1422549, 1618689, DMS 1723052, ARO YIP W911NF- 14-1-0258 and research gifts by Google, Western Digital and NVIDIA.
 The work of Rashish Tandon was done while he was at UT Austin, prior to joining apple.
 The work of Itzhak Tamo and Netanel Raviv was supported in part ISF Grant 1030/15 and NSF-BSF Grant 2015814.
 The work of Netanel Raviv was supported in part by the postdoctoral fellowship of the Center for the Mathematics of Information (CMI) in the California Institute of Technology, and in part by the Lester-Deutsch postdoctoral fellowship.
+The authors express their gratitude to Prof.~Roi Livni for his valuable input.

 \ifSUPPLEMENTARY \appendices